MichalPokojny/MyProject3-TheBattleShipGame/README.md

 **Error handling testing**

-- If users type in number that is not between 0 - 4, then message of incorrect input is shown.
+- If users type in a number that is not between 0 - 4, then a message of incorrect input is shown.

 <p align="center">
   <img src="docs/incorrect-number.png">
 </p>

-- If user not type in any number, then message of incorrect input is shown.
+- If the user does not type in any number, then a message of incorrect input is shown.

 <p align="center">
   <img src="docs/incorrect-input-none.png">
 </p>

-- If user type in same row and column number, then message of same input location number has been prompt.
+- If the user type in the same row and column number, then a message of the same input location number has been prompted.
-- Game asks users to type in different numbers.
+- The game asks users to type in different numbers.

 <p align="center">
   <img src="docs/same-location.png">